 Long polling can come with a latency overhead because it requires several hops between servers and devices.
-Gateways often have different ideas of how long a typical connection is allowed to stay open, and might sometimes close it while processing is still underway.

 Long polling is an early precursor to WebSockets.
 When it comes to building high-performance, low-latency realtime apps, WebSocket is a superior choice in almost every way.
 That’s not to say that long polling is obsolete; there are certain environments such as corporate networks with proxy servers that block WebSocket connections.
 In such scenarios, long polling is useful as a fallback mechanism for WebSockets.

 Publishers (producers) and subscribers (consumers).
 Note that a publisher can also be a subscriber.

 A broker which acts as the middleware MQTT server that manages the exchange of messages between publishers and subscribers.

 Lightweight protocol that’s ideal for networks with limited bandwidth or unpredictable connectivity, and devices with limited CPU, memory, and battery life.

 Reliable protocol, with three different levels of data delivery guarantees: 0 (at most once delivery), 1 (at least once delivery), and 2 (exactly-once delivery).